Simonlee711/Simonlee711.github.io/_pages/brain.md

 # Code

-This project was done in NX-421 (Neural Signals & Signals Processing) at EPFL taught by Professor Silvestro Micera as my mini project.
-Below I will list the source files that were made in this assignment as well as the code linked below it.

 ```mini_project3/regression_all_acquisistions.ipynb``` - the notebook that executes the main pipeline

 ```mini_project3/presentation/Project 3 Presentation.pdf``` - powerpoint presentation in pdf form of our glove tracking kinematic regression results presented at EPFL.